 Karl-Anthony Towns Opens Up On His Role With The New York Knicks

-This season, the team are yet again dominating with a record of 48-27 and the third spot in the Eastern Conference standings, but the question marks still remain over Towns.
-In those 75 games, the 30-year old has posted 20 points, 12 boards and 3 assists per game, and if he can put forth effort on the defensive end, he can be a true helper for them in the post-season.
+This season, the team is yet again dominating with a record of 48-27 and the third spot in the Eastern Conference standings, but the question marks remain over Towns.
+In those 75 games, the 30-year-old has posted 20 points, 12 boards, and 3 assists per game, and if he can put forth effort on the defensive end, he can be a true helper for them in the postseason.

 Unfortunately, when recently asked about his role for the Knicks, Towns has now revealed that he is yet to find his true role under Head Coach Mike Brown.